Here’s a sample resume we recently produced for an advertising executive in Hong Kong:

 [This section gives a good helicopter view of the candidate.
 Briefly mentioning about key accounts you handled and campaigns you executed can provide a good initial impression on your profile.]

 |Digital Advertising||Marketing Communications|

 [Ensure the keywords here mirror those used in the job ad.
 The first round of vetting is often done by a software scanner.
 This section helps to pad the CV with key advertising phrases necessary to get past those scanners.]

 MEDIACORP, Hong Kong

 - Spearhead team of 3 staff in managing entire advertising campaign lifecycle of key clients, including Coca-Cola, Nokia, and Yahoo Hong Kong.
-Oversee annual advertising budget of up to SGD 1.5 mil, including planning, and allocation of advertising funds to meet clients’ business goals [This is the perfect opening line as it speaks about size of team, budget, and clearly states the focus of responsibility.
+Oversee annual advertising budget of up to USD 1.5 mil, including planning, and allocation of advertising funds to meet clients’ business goals [This is the perfect opening line as it speaks about size of team, budget, and clearly states the focus of responsibility.
 In 1 line, the reader knows exactly the what the role is about.]

 - Handle end-to-end account management for clients’ advertising requirements, including conceptualisation, production, and implementation of campaigns; communication and collaboration with clients’ sales and marketing departments; and monitoring progress of campaigns to generate monthly performance reports